thebgpikester/SWS/README.md

 You can change the timer interval for the saving of warehouses here.
 SWS.filepath = lfs.writedir().."SimpleWarehouse.lua"
 You can configure a custom directory for the save file here if needs be.

-SWS.updateDelaySeconds = 60
-You can change the timer interval for the saving of warehouses here.